 Domestic public transport within Luxembourg is zero-fare, except for first class train travel.
 Otherwise:

-Yes, dynamic pricing, on basically all high-speed rail services, IC/EC in Germany, and Intercités in France (ticket price for immediate deparature can range from very expensive to still quite cheap, depending on demand):
+Yes, book as early as possible.
+Dynamic pricing, on basically all high-speed rail services, IC/EC in Germany, and Intercités in France.
+(The ticket price for immediate deparature can range from very expensive to still quite cheap, depending on the level of demand):

-Thalys: high-speed France – Belgium – Netherlands / Germany.
+Thalys: high-speed Paris – Brussles – Netherlands / Germany, etc.

 IZY: low-cost Paris – Brussels, half on high-speed rail, half on conventional rail.

-The P'tits Prix tickets by TER Grand Est. There seems to be very few of them.
-It seems that you are restricted to a particular train service.
+The P'tits Prix tickets by TER Grand Est (northeastern France).
+There seems to be very few of them.
+You are restricted to a particular train service.
 Available between 31 days and 2 days before departure (if it hasn't run out).

-The Prix Cassés tickets by TER Hauts de France.
+The Prix Cassés tickets by TER Hauts de France (far-northern France).
 There are two separate lots: one lot for TER services (including TGVAUT services), and one lot for the TERGV services.
-They are dated, but they seem to be not restricted to a particular service on that day for that route.
+There is a route and date on the ticket, but you are not restricted to a particular service on that date.
 On some days the TER lot can run out earlier than the TERGV lot, and on other days the TERGV lot can run out earlier than the TER lot.
 They seem to be not available within four days before departure, but seven or more days earlier seem to be OK.
-(Lots of uncertainties on my part; book as early as you can, and ask someone else about the conditions of the ticket.)
 See below on TER and TERGV.

 Catching the ICE within the Netherlands: domestic ticketing plus a surchage of €2.6, for most people.